Citigroup Background Information

 The victims include BellSouth workers, many who worked as operators, installers and line persons for decades to prepare for retirement.
 BellSouth is now a unit of AT&T, Inc. “Many BellSouth employees gave up secure pensions, believing they could afford to retire early, but ended up losing substantial amounts from their retirement nest eggs,” an FINRA official stated.

-The takeover of Citicorp by Travelers was deemed illegal because the Glass-Steagall Act, legislation, stemming from the United States’ Great Depression era, did not allow banks to merge with insurance underwriters.
+The takeover of Citicorp by Travelers was deemed illegal.
+Existing law, the Glass-Stegall Act, did not allow banks to merge with insurance underwriters.

 Yet, lawyers for the new financial giant, found the Federal Reserve could grant it a two year trial period before the insurance underwriting division must be divested.
 Weill and his counterpart at Citicorp went to work to change the law before that expiration date.
 Through efforts of heavyweight lobbyists, even former President Gerald Ford, the law was finally changed in 1999 with the passing of the Gramm-Leach-Bliley Act.